LilyanaShu/grocery_app/README.md

 # grocery_app

 A Flutter project using Bloc.
-This app has 3 screen, Home, Favorites and Cart pages.
+This app has 3 screens, Home, Favorites and Cart.

 Click on icon Favorites and icon color will change to red and item will be listed in Favorite page.